-Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Design Principles.
-Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following provisions replace the Deemed to Comply requirements in the listed sections of the R-Codes.
-For all development that is not subject to the R-Codes, the following apply as Deemed-to- Comply provisions.
-Dem olition Applications for development approval should maintain the front façade of a contributing dwelling.
-Applications for development approval that retain the original dwelling are considered acceptable.
+Local H sections to clause 7. ousing Obje of the R-Co Ousing Objectives 3.1 (b) of the R-Codes, the following ctives augment or add to the listed des.
+For all development that is not des, the following apply as Design Principles.
+Deemed to Comply Pursuant to clause 7.3.1 (a) of the R-Codes, the following provisions replace the Deemed to Comply requirements in th listed sections of the R-Codes.
+For all development that is no subject to the R-Codes, the following apply as Deemed-to-Comply provisions.
+New 5.4.6 P6.4 New 6.2.4 P4.6 Additions visible from the street should be compatible with and respectful of the existing dwelling and the predominant character of the existing dwellings within the street.
+New 5.4.6 C6.4 Pursuant to 6.2.4 C4 Additions to existing buildings will only be supported where they are located behind the original facade and set back so that the existing front building and roof form remains the dominant feature to the street.
+Demolition Application maintain the development approval should cade of a contributing dwelling. elopment approval that retain the considered acceptable.